 5 Powerful Reasons Why The Customer is Always Right

 The truth is, the phrase isn’t intended to be taken literally.
-Rather a motto to live by as a customer service agent.
+Rather, it is a motto to live by as a customer service agent.

 Your primary objective should be making your customers happy.
 However, you also need to decide if putting in extra effort for your customers is worth it.

 For example, is your ideal customer someone who makes your employees miserable?
 We think not!
-When applied correctly, there are various benefits you can expect to receive.
+When applied correctly, you can expect to receive various benefits.

 So here are five powerful reasons why the customer is always right: